MolBIFFM/diana/README.md

 ---

-The specification of the assembly of a Gene Ontology or Reactome network.
-A Gene Ontology network is composed of terms, a Reactome network of pathways.
-Both report the enrichment of each respective entity by proteins in the protein-protein interaction network, along with their relations in these databases.

-The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets.
+Networks of Gene Ontology terms or Reactome pathways can be assembled.
+Both report the enrichment of each respective entity by proteins in the protein-protein interaction network with respect to the annotation specific to an organism of interest, along with their hierarchical relations in these databases.
+The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.

 ```json
 [